February 21, 2017

 In addition to these design types, cameras are also made specifically for either outdoor or indoor use.
 If you plan to use cameras outside, make sure you purchase models that are weatherproof.
 Otherwise, water or dirt can interfere with the quality of the video feeds or, worse yet, short-circuit the camera.
 Be sure to understand what level of protection from natural conditions your security camera offers.

 Many security cameras are capable to shoot in what is known as “low-light infrared,” enabling them to capture clear footage in dark conditions.
 These cameras rely on infrared LED lighting to cover the camera’s field of view.
 Unlike humans, the camera can see this infrared light, so when those wavelengths reflect back, it’s as if the camera is shooting footage in an illuminated room.
 The more infrared LEDs a camera has, the better it can see at night.
 If capturing footage in the dark is a priority, such as in receiving docks or a dark sales floor, make sure your camera has plenty of IR LEDs.
 In the least, your cameras should all be able to auto-adjust to current lighting conditions.
-This means that the camera should have capabilities whereby the iris of the lens, or micro-chips that control light sensitivity, adjust accordingly to whether lights are on, dim, or are turned off.
-Similarly, backlight adjustments should automatically adjust with such events as sun shining unexpectedly through windows.
+This means that the camera should have capabilities whereby the iris of the lens, or microchips that control light sensitivity, adjust accordingly to whether lights are on, dim, or are turned off.
+Similarly, backlight adjustments should automatically adjust with such events as the sun shining unexpectedly through windows.

 Audio recording in conjunction with video recording can be an option for some camera models.
 For those that do offer this capability, some can enable two-way audio, so that a person watching the camera on the other end can communicate with a subject in the camera’s field of vision.

-Unlike analog cameras, IP cameras can provide video analytics, which allow for mobile notifications and automatic recording if there is movement within a camera’s field of vision.
+Unlike analog cameras, IP cameras can provide video analytics, which allows for mobile notifications and automatic recording if there is movement within a camera’s field of vision.
 This is particularly useful for times when your business is closed and you want to know if someone is moving around inside the premises after hours.
 You can configure the system to highlight events such as that and send notifications directly to your smartphone, along with recorded footage of the event.
 Additionally, many systems allow for alarming triggers, which can send a signal to your burglar alarm system.
 Some systems also offer a direct, one-touch connection to local law enforcement.

 That concludes my explanation of today’s security camera features.
 In my next article on this subject, I’ll discuss DVR and NVR recording technologies available today.